Mt. Olympus, the highest mountain in Greece, is a place of divine beauty, blessed by the ancient Greek gods and chosen by Zeus to host their home.

 Arrive and meet your guide and rest of the group in Litochoro.

-Transfer to Prionia, from where we begin our hike, at an altitude of 1,100 metres.
+Transfer to Prionia, from where we begin our hike, at an altitude of 1,100 meters.
 The route from Prionia to Spilios Agapitos Shelter is the most frequented hiking path on Mount Olympus and makes up a part of the E4.

 Prionia is the highest point which can be reached by car.
 Most of the hike is through a thick forest of pine, beech and fir trees, and the path is in good condition.
 We make our way up to an altitude of 2,100 metres and reach the shelter